joshishalini/my-album/README.md

 Description:

-	My album is a web application.Where you can upload your images, create albums, register.You can upload 25 images at a time in an album.Albums are open for all the visitors and users.On the home page there are 25 last added images with owner email.
+	My album is a web application where you can upload your own images, create albums, and register an account.
+You can upload 25 images at a time in an album, and also view the images uploaded by other users.

 Getting Started: